Michael York: 1980 to present

 In 2002, York received a Star on the Hollywood Walk of Fame for his contributions to motion pictures.
 He played President Alexander Bourne of Macaronesia on seaQuest 2032.
 He played Basil Exposition in all three of the Austin Powers films.
 He has made an appearance on The Simpsons as Mason Fairbanks, Homer Simpson's possible father, in "Homer's Paternity Coot".
 In 2006, York played the character Bernard Fremont (inspired by real life serial killer Charles Sobhraj) in the Law & Order: Criminal Intent episode "Slither".
 He also appeared as a fictionalised version of himself in several episodes of the third season of Curb Your Enthusiasm as an investor in Larry's new restaurant 'BoBo's.
 In 2009, he lent his voice to Star Wars: The Clone Wars.

 York voiced Petrie's uncle Pterano in The Land Before Time VII: The Stone of Cold Fire.
 In 2009, he narrated the entire Bible for The Word of Promise Audio Bible, a performance of the New King James Version.
 York again played King Arthur in a revival of Lerner and Loewe's Camelot, which began its run at the La Mirada Theatre in Southern California, and toured nationally in 2006 and 2007.

 York portrays Luke in The Truth & Life Dramatised Audio New Testament Bible, a 22-hour audio dramatisation of the New Testament, which uses the Revised Standard Version Catholic Edition translation.
 In 2008, York took part in the BBC Wales programme Coming Home about his Welsh family history.
 In September 2013, York played Albany in the Gala Performance of William Shakespeare's King Lear at the Old Vic in London.
+In 2018, York starred in A Shakespeare Jubilee! directed by Louis Fantasia at The Wallis in Beverly Hills.

 Personal life

 York met photographer Patricia McCallum in 1967 when she was assigned to photograph him, and they married on 27 March 1968, York's 26th birthday.
-His stepson is Star Wars and Young Indiana Jones producer Rick McCallum.
+His stepson is Young Indiana Jones and the Star Wars Special Editions producer Rick McCallum.

 York was named to the International Best Dressed List Hall of Fame in 1977.

 Health problems

-York announced he was suffering from the rare disease called amyloidosis in 2013.
+In 2013, York announced he was suffering from amyloidosis.
 Doctors initially thought he had bone cancer.
 He underwent a stem cell transplant, which can alleviate symptoms, in 2012.

 In 2022, in order to be closer to the Mayo Clinic for treatment, York and his wife moved to Rochester, Minnesota.